NVMNovem/swift-smtp/README.md

 let client = SMTPClient(host: "smtp.example.com", port: 587, username: "user", password: "password")

-let mail = Mail(
-    from: "sender@example.com",
-    to: "recipient@example.com",
-    subject: "Hello from SwiftSMTP",
+let mail = Mail(from: "sender@example.com", to: "recipient@example.com", subject: "Hello from SwiftSMTP") {
-    body: "This is a test message sent from SwiftSMTP."
+    "This is a test message sent from SwiftSMTP."
-)
+}

 Task {
     do {